rubocop-lts/rubocop-ruby2_6/README.md

 ## Stable

 All releases of this gem are stable releases.
-The first version is `1.0.0`.
+The first version is `1.0.1` (1.0.0 was yanked due to accidentally requiring Ruby 3.1, failing the whole purpose of this project 🥳).

 ## Installation